“Tell me a story,” she said…

 My name is Joshua Bruce, and I am a writer.
-I am many other things as well, husband, computer geek/IT professional, queer, activist, video gamer, sports nut, runner and cook.
+I am many other things as well; computer geek, IT professional, divorcee, queer, activist, video gamer, sports nut, runner and cook.
 But I am a writer and this is significant because I have often spent my whole life writing but never until recently had I considered myself a writer.

 What has really changed however is the confidence in my ability and the nearly daily practice at the skill.
 Writing, and I suppose the same is true of many creative abilities, is a skill of repetition and copious amounts of failure.
 I’m not speaking of the litany of rejections that’s so well known about the industry but rather the trial and error nature of writing something – you write some words and sometimes it doesn’t work out.
 So you hit delete a few1thousand times and try again.
 Those that know me well will say that’s likely the reason I really never progressed as a writer before.
 I’m a cautious sort, someone who doesn’t like striking out without a plan to cover the inevitable what-goes-wrong.
 It’s very workable when planning a software rollout.
 It’s not so great for creativity.

 So it’d be more fair to say that what’s changed is me.
 It would be ridiculous to imply that before I moved to Singapore that I had no creative inkling, that I was just an un-fun geek who lived by schedule and meticulous planning.
 But some of that was there.
 The creativity came in spurts, and sometimes in odd mediums, like company-wide emails2Yes, seriously.
 I once got in trouble for being “too funny” in an email.
 Not inappropriate, just too humorous..

 So what does this have to do with why we’re here?